AAA3A-AAA3A/AAA3A-cogs/README.rst

 Support Me
 ----------

 I'm creating these cogs on my free time.
-If you like my work, please consider donating on my `Buy Me a Coffee page <https://www.buymeacoffee.com/aaa3a>`_!
+If you like my work, please consider donating on `Buy Me a Coffee <https://www.buymeacoffee.com/aaa3a>`_ or `Ko-Fi <https://ko-fi.com/aaa3a>`_!

 -------
 Credits